-The Evan Delaney novels feature a feisty freelance journalist from Santa Barbara, California.
+The Evan Delaney novels feature a California journalist.
 Stephen King calls them “simply put, the finest crime-suspense series I’ve come across in the last twenty years.”

 China Lake won the 2009 Edgar Award for Best Paperback Original.
 Later it was a finalist for NPR’s 100 Best Thrillers Ever.

-Meg’s stand alone novel The Shadow Tracer was named one of Kirkus Reviews’ Best Books of 2013.
-Her current title, Phantom Instinct, was chosen one of “The Best Books of Summer” by O, the Oprah magazine.
+Meg’s stand-alone novel The Shadow Tracer was named one of Kirkus Reviews’ Best Books of the Year.
+Phantom Instinct was chosen one of “The Best Books of Summer” by O, the Oprah magazine.

 Meg was born in Oklahoma City and raised in Santa Barbara, California.
-She graduated from Stanford University, where she lettered in varsity cross country and earned a B.A. in Economics.
-She went on to graduate from Stanford Law School.
+She graduated from Stanford University and Stanford Law School.

-Beyond writing, Meg is a three time Jeopardy! champion and a citizen of the Chickasaw Nation.
-She lives in Austin, Texas.
+Beyond writing, Meg is a three-time Jeopardy! champion and a citizen of the Chickasaw Nation.
+She lives with her husband in Austin, Texas.